villeh987/questionnaire-game-platform/README.md

 public location.

-Running: Install with npm install, run with npm start and navigate to localhost:3000, if the port is availabla for local testing.
+Running: Install with npm install, run with npm start and navigate to localhost:3000, if the port is available for local testing.

 TODO: check in the end that those instructions are valid